hhariri/mark-code/README.md

 ## Credits

 Credits to [Dimitry Jemerov](https://twitter.com/intelliyole) for his work in this.
-Dmitry used the original code for the [Kotlin In Action](https://www.manning.com/books/kotlin-in-action) book.
+Dmitry wrote the original code for the [Kotlin In Action](https://www.manning.com/books/kotlin-in-action) book.